MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

 [Learn how to collaborate in Teams using the new team](collaborate-teams-newly-created-existing-team.md).

-## Alternate ways to set up a deal room team
+## Alternative ways to set up a deal room team

 You can also set up a team using the deal room template in the following ways: